 As a practice we have sponsored Professors in Building Physics alongside The Ove Arup Foundation and the Royal Academy of Engineering; supported the Interdisciplinary Design for The Built Environment at Cambridge University; the Manhattanville Project at Columbia University; and the Centre for Urban Science and Progress at NYU.
-We currently sponsor Project Compass, which seeks to make competitions and procurement fairer in the UK; Voight-Kampff R&D; and the Architectural Association Haiti Project.
-We support Mountview, Article 25, Think Space at UCL, Crisis and Shelter, and Blueprint for all (formerly The Stephen Lawrence Charitable Trust).
+We have sponsored Project Compass, for fairer competition and procurement in the UK, Mountview Academy of Theatre Arts, and Voight-Kampff R&D; Think Space at UCL, and the Architectural Association Haiti Project.
+We currently support, Article 25, Crisis and Shelter, Thornton Education Trust, and Blueprint for All (formerly The Stephen Lawrence Charitable Trust).

 Individuals in ritchie*studio are members of Scientists for Global Responsibility, International Association of Bridge and Structural Engineering, and the Society of Façade Engineering.
 We have a strong and ongoing commitment to education.
 Members of our practice have had professorial, tutor and senior teaching roles at UK and European schools of architecture and the Royal Academy of Arts.
-We are supporting the new UCL Bartlett 4-year MSCi in architecture, and collectively we continue to provide teaching support at Liverpool University, the Architecture Association and University College London.
-They support student R&D projects through the London Doctoral Design Consortium (LDoc programme – Kingston, RCA and University of the Arts); the Cognitive Neuroscience Group, which is part of the Royal Institute of Navigation, and the Young Academicians programme at The Akademie der Künste, Berlin.
+We have supported the UCL Bartlett 4-year MSCi in architecture, and collectively we continue to provide teaching support at Liverpool University, the Architecture Association and University College London, student R&D projects through the London Doctoral Design Consortium (LDoc programme – Kingston, RCA and University of the Arts); the Cognitive Neuroscience Group, which is part of the Royal Institute of Navigation, and the Young Academicians programme at The Akademie der Künste, Berlin.

-We give talks across the world at universities and international conferences on Art, Science, Education, Urbanism, Lighting, Glass, Landscape and Architectural Design.
+We give talks across the world at universities and international conferences on Art, Neuroscience, Education, Urbanism, Lighting, Glass, Landscape and Architectural Design.